HOME-LIFE

 After a long summer holiday with relaxed routines, prepare the kids for school by returning to a school routine at least two weeks before school starts.
 Get them to sleep and wake up at a standard, age-appropriate time.

-Getting enough sleep is crucial for optimal functioning, concentration, and school learning.
-Here's how many hours of sleep your child needs
+Sleeping is crucial for optimal functioning, concentration, and school learning.

 2. Prepare For A Good Night's Sleep